leap0x7b/triaos/README.md

 ## Contributions
 Anyone is welcome to contribute to this project.

-Please try to adhere to the C99 standard and guidelines and avoid usage of non-C99 code or GNU extensions.
+Please try to adhere to the C99 standard and guidelines and avoid usage of either non-C99 code or GNU extensions.
 Use the **Issues** or the **Discussions** tab to submit bugs or feature requests, or submit improved code as **Pull requests**.

 Please note that this project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
 By participating in this project you agree to abide by its terms.